ghiscoding/microcli/README.md

 ```
 Usage:
   serve <input..> [port] [options]   Start a server with the given options

+Examples:
+  serve ./www/index.html 8080 --open   Start web server on port 8080 and open browser
+  serve ./index.html 8081 --no-open --verbose   Start web server on port 8081 without opening browser and print more debugging logging to the console

 Arguments:
   input           serving files or directory                                      <string..>
   port            port to bind on                                                 [number]

 Options:
-  -d, --dryRun    Show what would be done, but do not actually start the server   [boolean]
+  -d, --dry-run   Show what would be done, but do not actually start the server   [boolean]
   -e, --exclude   pattern or glob to exclude (may be passed multiple times)       [array]
   -V, --verbose   print more information to console                               [boolean]
   -o, --open      open browser when starting server                               [boolean]